Jaguar MKI & MKII

-The Jaguar 2.4 was equipped with a short stroke version of the legendary XK six cylinder twin cam engine (hence the 2.4 name), and acres of leather and wood to cosset those inside!
-This could not, however, detract from the fact that the 2.4 litre car was only able to give its owner "grace and space".To combat this, and give the Jaguar its "pace", a 3.4 litre version of the car was introduced in 1957.
-Disc brakes became available shortly afterwards!!
+The Jaguar 2.4 was equipped with a short-stroke version of the legendary XK six-cylinder twin-cam engine (hence the 2.4 name), and acres of leather and wood to cosset those inside!
+This did not change the reality that the 2.4-litre automobile could only provide its owner with "grace and space."
+In order to offset this and give the Jaguar its "pace," a 3.4-litre version was launched in 1957.
+Soon after, disc brakes became available!!

-Production of the Jaguar Mark 1 continued until 1960, with over 35,000 examples having rolled off the production line at Browns Lane (despite the disastrous factory fire in 1957).
+Production of the Jaguar Mark 1 lasted until 1960, with over 35,000 vehicles rolling off the Browns Lane assembly plant (despite the disastrous factory fire in 1957).

-By this time Jaguar had learnt a great deal about the chassis-less (monocoque) construction methods used with the Mk1.
-This knowledge was put to good use in designing the Mk2 bodyshell.
-The large windscreen pillars of the early car were replaced with a narrower design (as the shell was more than rigid enough) this helped to make the interior feel more spacious and improved visibility.
+By this point, Jaguar had learned a lot about the Mk1's chassis-less (monocoque) building procedures.
+This understanding was put to excellent use in the design of the Mk2 bodyshell.
+The early car's huge windshield pillars were replaced with a smaller design (since the shell was more than stiff enough), making the inside seem more roomy and improving vision.

-There was a wider track for the rear of the car to improve on the limit handling and 4 wheel disc brakes (courtesy of Dunlop) were a standard option.
-The 2.4 and 3.4 models continued as before, but were also joined with what is now considered to be the cream of the crop, the 3.8.
+The back of the car had a wider track to improve handling, and 4 wheel disc brakes (courtesy of Dunlop) were a standard option.
+The 2.4 and 3.4 models remained but were joined by the 3.8, which is now considered to be the best of the best.

 Jaguar Mk2s were popular with high-speed drivers, such as bank robbers, the police and racing drivers.
-The MkII also was extremely succesful as a racing car (until the arrival of the Ford Galaxie).
+The MkII also was extremely successful as a racing car (until the arrival of the Ford Galaxie).

-All three versions of XK powered Mk2 where available from Jaguar showrooms until 1968 (the 2.4, downgraded somewhat thanks to cheaper interior trim and slim bumpers, was re-badged as the 240 and soldiered on until 1969), when the sensational XJ6 hit the forecourts, designed to replace not just the Mk2, but also the 420 and epic Mk10/420G saloons.
+All three versions of XK powered Mk2 were available from Jaguar showrooms until 1968 (the 2.4, downgraded somewhat thanks to cheaper interior trim and slim bumpers, was re-badged as the 240 and soldiered on until 1969) when the sensational XJ6 hit the forecourts, designed to replace not just the Mk2, but also the 420 and epic Mk10/420G saloons.